Spice-Crusted Pork Tenderloin with Roasted Citrus

 Nutritional analysis per serving

 Calories 178; Total Fat 7.7g (Sat Fat 1.8g, Mono Fat 4.4g, Poly Fat 1g) ; Protein 24g; Carb 3g; Fiber 0g; Cholesterol 74mg; Sodium 198mg

 More Recipes and Ideas:

-Pork Tenderloin with Orange Salad, Pork Tenderloin with Prunes and Pearl Onions, Chili-Lime Pork Tenderloin over Soft Polenta with Hungarian Wax Peppers and Corn, Healthy Grilling, Low Fat Recipes, Garlic Chicken Recipes, Beef Wellington Recipes, Easy Dinner, Pork Roast Recipes
+Pork Tenderloin with Prunes and Pearl Onions, Tenderloin of Pork Hongroise with Crab Risotto and Tri-Pepper Sauce, Chili-Lime Pork Tenderloin over Soft Polenta with Hungarian Wax Peppers and Corn, Easy Barbecuing, Easy Casserole, Healthy Lunch Recipes, Sweet and Sour Pork Recipes, Lime, Easy Side Dish

 Thank you! your flag was submitted.